Skip to content

 Fringe Festival

-The Edinburgh Fringe Festival is the biggest arts and culture festival globally.
+The Edinburgh Fringe Festival is the most significant arts and culture festival globally.
 It takes place yearly over three weeks in August, and you must not miss out!

-Last month 63 countries were represented at the festival, 706 free shows, and 404 ‘pay what you want’ shows.
-Overall there were 856, 541 tickets sold.
-With thousands of world-class acts from across the world, you will not want to miss out!
-There are also many shows accessible to wheelchair users and sensory backpacks loaned to people with autism.
-This is a festival which encourages people of all ages, abilities, and social standing to enjoy.
+Last month, 63 countries were represented at the festival, 706 free shows, and 404 ‘pay what you want’ shows.
+Overall, 856 541 tickets were sold.
+With thousands of world-class acts worldwide, you will not want to miss out!
+Many shows are accessible to wheelchair users, and sensory backpacks are loaned to people with autism.
+This festival encourages people of all ages, abilities, and social standing to enjoy themselves.

-To find out more about the 2020 Fringe Festival, keep an eye out here.
+To learn more about the 2020 Fringe Festival, watch out here.

 Christmas Time in Edinburgh

-During Christmas, every city lights up and become a crazy, fun, and musical time.
+Every city lights up during Christmas, which becomes a crazy, fun, and musical time.
 However, Edinburgh makes Christmas a season to remember!
-The city offers shows, attractions, markets, and many free events.
-They have offered free nativity shows, and an exciting display Winter Windows to find.
-You definitely do not want to miss walking through Edinburgh’s Capitol in the snow, enjoying a hot chocolate, and visiting shows and the worldly Christmas Markets.
+The town offers shows, attractions, markets, and many free events.
+They have provided free nativity shows and an exciting display of Winter Windows to find.
+You do not want to miss walking through Edinburgh’s Capitol in the snow, enjoying a hot chocolate, and visiting shows and the worldly Christmas Markets.

 Have you visited Scotland’s Capital City?
 Tell us about your experience in the comments below!